TobitVt/FileWatchdog/README.md

 - SQLite integration for database-backed storage
 - Qt6 GUI for desktop application interface
 - Additional robustness and performance features

+The current CLI layer is a stepping stone for the future GUI and will later be mirrored by buttons, dialogs, and a results table in the desktop app.

 **Core principle**: The scanning and comparison logic remains independent of persistence and UI layers, ensuring clean architecture for future extensions.